-Today I’m sharing 5 awesomely productive places to work that are not your home or a coffee shop – because we all know both of these environments can get a little stale after a while.
+Today I’m sharing 5 super productive places to work that are not your home or a coffee shop – because we all know both of these environments can get a little stale after a while.
 Read on if you’re looking for a change of scenery and a new place of work to add to your options to keep those creative juices flowing!

 Anyone else get that sluggish, stale and demotivated mood creep in when working from home a lot?
 I often end up getting cabin fever, craving fresh air and inspiration.
 Normally by this stage I’m also grazing on whatever’s in the house (usually chunks of cheese and chorizo…) leaving me feeling sluggish AND unhealthy.
 It ends up a bit… meh.
 I don’t feel energised to create new work and therefore I end up not achieving as much as I would have liked that day.